×

-The NGAUS president shared with Congress the inequities National Guard Soldiers and Airmen too often face due to an obsolete duty-status system.
+The association president told lawmakers last week about the inequities National Guard Soldiers and Airmen too often face due to an obsolete duty-status system.

 “In many of these missions,” he said, “National Guardsmen serve shoulder to shoulder with active-component forces, performing the same duties, under the same conditions and facing the same risks.
 Yet too often, they do so under duty statuses that provide significantly less pay and benefit protection.”

-McGinn said the disparity is the “result of a complex and outdated patchwork of more than 30 distinct duty statuses, many of which were created for a different era.
+McGinn attributed the disparity to “a complex and outdated patchwork of more than 30 distinct duty statuses, many of which were created for a different era.
 In practice, this system allows orders to be structured in ways that deny Guardsmen access to housing allowances, medical coverage and education benefits.”

 None of this is news, he added.
 The fiscal 2016 National Defense Authorization Act directed the Pentagon to submit a Duty Status Reform legislative proposal.